 I was so excited to turn my Hollywood scripts into books.

 I was happy to see the world’s largest book retailer, Barnes and Noble, advertise my debut novel beside Stephen King and Patricia Cornwell.
 Instantly, the literary world placed my skills with the best of them.
-Not many keep that type of company… that said I was special, and the publishing world considered me on that level.
+Not many keep that type of company… that said I was special, and the publishing world considered me on the same level as those big shot authors.

-I am not sure when or if the pain will stop its stabbing sensation, but I can tell you right now, I am not going to let these injuries interfere with my career.
-Although it is true I cannot come and go as I please, I do get some peaceful time when I am not at one of my six doctors.
+I am not sure when or if the pain will stop it’s stabbing sensation, but I can tell you right now, I am not going to let these injuries ruin my gift.
+Although it is true I cannot come and go as I please, I do get some peaceful time when I am not at one of my six chronic care doctors.

 An old man once told me, “the definition of insanity is repeating something that doesn’t work.”
-And, truth be told, that is exactly the course I am taking as we move towards the Summer 2017 and the crashing waves.
+And, truth be told, that is exactly the course I am taking as we move towards the Summer 2017 and the crashing waves of the beach.

 Meet the Team